Dark-Knight-Rises/Logseq/pages/Blockchain.md

 	- efficient: fast and scalable
 	- verifiable: everyone can check the validity of information.
 	- permanent: the info is persistent
-- Centralized vs Decentralized vs Distributed architectures collapsed:: true
+- What are Centralized vs Decentralized vs Distributed architectures? #card
 	- Centralized: complete reliance on single point. it is not safe
 	- Decentralized: multiple points of coordination.
 	- Distributed: everyone collectively execute the job